-An organizational decision making is a series of professional decisions that a company undergo for its success.
+An organizational decision making is a series of professional decisions that a company undergoes for its success.
 The consequences of ineffective organizational decision making can be dire.
 Suspended projects, waste resources, and a rudderless institution – goes to the list.
 On the other hand, perfect organizational decision making turns the company to optimum growth.

 Fortunately, strong decision-making is only effective when it comes to making organizations successful.
 Better, effective organizational decision-making is not a matter of accident or innate ability but is derived from some consistent principles that can be learned and replicated.
 In short, any company can make clear, strategic, and game-changing decisions until they know how.

 Functional decision making (ODM)

 Functional decision making (ODM) is widely considered here as a single-actor and multiple-actor decision-making, adopted in the context of continuous relationships for effectiveness purposes.
 Various contributions related to the study of ‘logic’ or decision-making ‘politics’ were reviewed.
-A portfolio of cognitive techniques or ‘logic’ has been created in ODM research, ranging from maximizing deductive value, solving heuristic problems, following ‘programmed’ rules, to ‘random’ and context-dependent behaviors.
+A portfolio of cognitive techniques or ‘logic’ has been created in ODM research, ranging from maximizing deductive value, solving heuristic problems, and following ‘programmed’ rules, to ‘random’ and context-dependent behaviors.
 In accordance with the ability to deal with different degrees of conflicts between uncertainty and interest, their decision-making processes can be comparatively evaluated.